Allison Turner known as Allison Turner

 Areas of Expertise

 Allison was a member of South Wales Police from 2001 until 2016 and has been part of the assessment process for new police probationers, within Dyfed Powys Police.
-She has just had her article ‘Hidden by Normality’ published within the Professional Police Journal.
+She has just had her articles ‘Hidden by Normality’ and ’ Alternatives to Retribution’, published within the Professional Police Journal.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.